Activities with Employees

 The USS Group is dedicated to equal employment opportunities and compensation for everyone regardless of gender.
 USS recruits people with many backgrounds in order to maintain a diverse workforce with outstanding skills.
 We actively hire these excellent human resources as both new graduates and as experienced professionals.
 At USS, 28.5% of directors are women and there are two female outside directors.

 In 2022, we launched training with the aim of promoting active participation by women, and are holding training sessions about organization building and work-style reforms on an ongoing basis for management and female employees.
-Initiatives like these have produced female managers as role models, with two female managers (2.6% of all managers) as of April 1, 2024.
+Initiatives like these have produced female managers as role models, with three female managers (3.9% of all managers) as of March 31, 2025.
 We will continue to implement a range of programs to achieve our action plan goal of raising the percentage of female managers to at least 5% in fiscal 2025 and at least 10% in fiscal 2030.

-Management training to promote the active participation of women (FY2023)
+Management training to promote the active participation of women (FY2024)

 An action plan in compliance with the Act on Promotion of Women's Participation and Advancement